-The nomination package must include:
+A complete nomination package must include:

-- A statement presenting the nominee's defining characteristics, describing his or her leadership potential, and how the nominee will benefit from participation in the institute.
-The statement should also include a brief biographical profile of the nominee, including a summary of his or her contributions to health philanthropy.
-This may be in the form a letter, which should not exceed four single-spaced typed pages. - Name and contact information for one individual from the field of health philanthropy who can serve as a reference. - Complete contact information, including name, title, organization, address, telephone and fax numbers, and e-mail address for the nominee, nominator, and person serving as a reference.
-For your convenience, a form for submitting this information is available at www.gih.org.
+- CEO statement: this may be in the form a letter, which should not exceed four single-spaced typed pages. - Nominee personal statement: this may also be in the form of a letter and should not be more than two typed pages. - Name and contact information for one individual from the field of health philanthropy who can serve as a reference. - Complete contact information, including name, title, organization, address, telephone and fax numbers, and e-mail address for the nominee, nominator, and person serving as a reference.
+For your convenience a form for submitting this information is available on GIH's Web site, www.gih.org.